jaz998/Self-Driving-Car-Behavioral-Cloning/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set on a 80%-20% split.

 On my first model, I used 5 epochs and found that after epoch 3, the validation MSE is sustantial higher then training MSE (0.0281 compared to 0.0189), suggesting that the model is overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I created additional data by rotate each image vertically.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.